semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 ## How can Git and GitHub be useful for you?

+### Some examples

 These are many ways how people use Git and GitHub.
-Here are some examples:

 - To host and share your research outputs, software or training materials
   - Research slides by [Bérénice Batut](https://bebatut-slides.github.io/backofen_lab_retreat_04_17/#/).